kdflint/alliance-ship/docs/Vagrant_install_instructions.md

     ./manage.py runserver 0.0.0.0:9001

 The ip address 0.0.0.0 is the ip address of the host and port 9001 is specified in the `VagrantFile` as a forwarded port.
+If you change the port on step 3 you should use the same number here.
 This way you can open a browser on your host machine (not the vm) and http://127.0.0.1:9001 will retrieve the page served by the vm.

 ###6) Run the tests